 Students participate in an introductory course to develop skills and competencies appropriate to careers in nonprofit organizations.
 Course topics include nonprofit organization structure, leadership, strategic planning, budgeting, human resources, fundraising, philanthropy, and legal principles.
 Hybrid course.

-Prerequisite: Successful completion of 42 credits; FNED 246 or SWRK 200.
+Prerequisite: Successful completion of 42 credits; FNED 246 or SWRK 200, or consent of the director of the Cetificate program in Nonprofit studies.

 Offered: Fall.